Guide to Disney California Adventure with Toddlers and Little Kids

 • Incredicoaster

-How to use Genie+ at Disney California Adventure
+How to use the Disney Lightning Lane Multi Pass at Disney California Adventure

-You use Genie+ through the Disneyland app.
-In the list of rides, it tells you when the next lightening lane slot is available.
+You use the Disney Lightning Lane Multi Pass through the Disneyland app.
+In the list of rides, it tells you when the next lightning lane slot is available.
 For some rides, this will be immediately, while for more popular ones, you may have to wait much longer.

-Once you’ve reserved a Genie+ lightening lane, you have one hour from the start time of your slot to redeem the pass.
-You get a barcode through the app, which you simply scan at the entrance to the lightening lane for that ride.
+Once you’ve reserved a lightning lane, you have one hour from the start time of your slot to redeem the pass.
+You get a barcode through the app, which you simply scan at the entrance to the lightning lane for that ride.

 3. Use rider switch